Nissa1129/Brees-Sweets-And-Crafts/README.md

-# Day8-Example
-This is an example repository
+This is the repository for my W4B Sept.
+2022 Final Project.
-I'm adding this to push up to github